codecks-io/react-reform/README.md

 As you can see you need to position two components: `<FormContainer>` and `<Fields>`.

-`<FormContainer>` will render the actual `<form>` DOM Node.
+`<FormContainer>` will render the actual `<form>` DOM node.
 Within this Container you need to define the position of the fields supplied by the user and probably also a submit button.

 The `<Fields>` component defines how each field (like e.g. `<Text>` or `<Select>`) is being rendered.